laptop_chromebook

 • Click the 'Zones' tab inside a Campaign.

-• Click the blue icon to manage the connected zones.
+• Click the button to manage the connected zones.

 • Select the zones you want to serve the campaign in, and click Save.